tavisit/PC_Benchmark/README.md

 #### CPU Benchmarking
 Modern CPUs have a lot of fine tunning in order to maximise the efficiency of the hardware, so a lot of work has to be done in order to ensure consistent metrics and repeatable measurements.
 In order to do that, we have the ability to set the afinity of the processor, manage the transition of the compiler from readable code to machine code, but also a way to asses if the measurements are correct, by checking the internal library managed by Microsoft.
-We also have to bind each iteration of the run to one physical processor with the command export ```OMP_PROC_BIND=true```[^1](#bibliography) and we have to take into account the hyperthreading of the processor by dividing by 2 the physical number of processors
+We also have to bind each iteration of the run to one physical processor with the command export ```OMP_PROC_BIND=true```[^1](#bibliography) and we have to take into account the hyperthreading of the processor by dividing by 2 the physical number of processors.

+For the simple operations, a simple sum from 1 to 1.000.000 should suffice.
+The same would be true for the substraction operation.

 #### RAM Benchmarking
 There are a lot of algorithms to asses the health of the RAM, from MSCAN algorithms to GALPAT or WALPAT[^6](#bibliography)[^7](#bibliography).
 All of these algorithms test the read-write ability of the system of specific RAM cells zones so they are all good benchmarks for the health consideration.